 The town is located in the Upper lands/Horná Zem/Felvidék, it is in Slovakia.
-You can find it on the bank of the Laborc river, 70 km east to Eperjes (Presov).
+You can find it on the bank of the Laborc river, 70 km east of Eperjes (Presov).
 Homonna (Humenné, Homenau) became famous for the Hungarian Drugeth of Homonna family and for the Battle of Homonna, 1619.
 Here is a video about the palace:

 The first written document mentioning Homonna dates back to 1317 when King Charles Robert of Anjou who was king of Hungary, gave it to the Drugeth family.
 Originally, the Drugeth family had come with the king from Naples.

 The Drugeths made Homonna their seat and changed it into the center of one of the largest feudal dominions in Upper-Hungary.
 A Franciscan monastery was also established there in the 14th century.
 The town became a tax-collecting place in 1330.

 King Matthias Corvinus conferred civic privileges (town status) on the town, which were validated by a seal with a coat of arms.
 At that time, the town was crossed by an important trade route connecting the Kingdom of Hungary with the Kingdom of Poland.
 Lord Homonnay György’s castle was mentioned in 1449 which was taken by the Czech Hussites at that time.
 It was King Matthias who drove them out.
 He had a hard time before he could clean the area but finally, he has hired their leader, Jan Giskra.
 They became the core of his famous Black Army.